 The Visual Arts Fund is a grant program established in 2016 by Midway Contemporary Art with generous support from The Andy Warhol Foundation for the Visual Arts.
 Minneapolis–Saint Paul is one of thirty-two metro areas included in Warhol’s Regional Regranting Program, which is aimed at promoting vibrant artistic activity in cities across the United States.

-The Visual Arts Fund awards five $5,000 and three $10,000 grants to artists in the Twin Cities metro region.
-The VAF supports the development of new, experimental projects and initiatives that engage the public with visual art.
+In 2023 the Visual Arts Fund will award $60,000 (six $10,000 grants) to artist organized projects in the Twin Cities metro region.
 Proposals must name a lead organizer, but can include any number of artists as collaborators; individuals or groups may apply.
-The VAF program seeks to support a wide array of innovative and diverse projects that otherwise might not occur.
+The VAF supports the development of projects and initiatives that engage the public with visual art and seeks to support a wide array of innovative and diverse projects that otherwise might not occur.

 Projects that have a publicly accessible component

 Projects could include exhibitions or installations held in temporary spaces, new publications, a series of events or performances, digital initiatives, public art projects, and other activities that are related to the visual arts

 An individual artist presenting exclusively their own work

 Projects that are part of the programming of a 501(c)3 non-profit arts organization